-TRENTON — A compromise effort to cap New Jersey property tax increases at two percent per year moved forward yesterday.
+TRENTON – This morning, the state Senate approved a compromise plan that would cap future property tax increases at two percent per year by a vote of 36-3.